July 2015 Seedlings

 421: Den. speciosum var. grandiflorum x same

-Fort Knox is one of only 3 speciosums that grace page one of my website.
-It is possibly the best grandiflorum in the world.
+Fort Knox is possibly the best grandiflorum in the world.
 But bad luck haunted me in the spring of 2013.
 I only got one raceme come out on my 4 plants.
 And something got to it, resulting in me only obtaining 3 flowers.
 I selfed two of them and that failed.
 So I took the pollen from Valencia and made Fort Knox pregnant.
 Valencia is a full brother to the famous Katrina (darkest of all).
 It is nearly as dark!
 The seedlings are growing fast and it looks like being a very vigorous creation.
 Looking for the deep colours again but with the absolute best in habit of raceme.
 I hope Fort Knox blooms this year, there is work to be done!

 422: Den. speciosum var. grandiflorum x same

 You have never heard of Purple Lips.
-I have had it since discovery at Kroombit Tops in 1992.
 It has the most extensive, intense deep purple spotting on the labellum.
 More than on any variety of speciosum I have ever seen.
 It is an utter focal point when you look at the flower.
 When combined with the lovely yellow colour of grandiflorum then it is stunning to behold.
 Here I have crossed it with Creek Aureum in an effort to get even deeper colour into the whole flower.
 Hopefully the offspring will pick up the heavy and intense purple spotting as well.
 I have a mental image of the result and I trust it will come good . . . it cannot disappoint!

 423: Den. speciosum var. speciosum x same